wisskirchenj/payroll-mgmt-db/README.md

 # Payroll Management Database

-Implemented in the Java <b>SQL for Backend Developers</b> Track of hyperskill.org's JetBrain Academy.<br>
+Implemented in the <b>SQL for Backend Developers</b> Track of hyperskill.org's JetBrain Academy.<br>
 The scripts perform calculations and generate reports using a combination of MySQL control flow statements, functions, and procedures.
 MySQL database is run as docker container and managed via docker compose.